justinetaylor/mids-w207-final-project/.ipynb_checkpoints/README-checkpoint.md

 ## Computing Environment

-Work was conducted in the `jupyter/tensorflow-notebook` docker container as put together by the jupyter development team.
+Work was conducted in the `kmartcontainers/207final:latest` container, which is based on the `jupyter/tensorflow-notebook` docker container as put together by the jupyter development team.
+It adds the `xgboost` library.

 ### Working on local machine